 """ Simple console game that returns random sides of a die 5 times """ # Importing random module import random # Adding inital attempt value attempt = 1 # Run five times until attempt value equals 5 while attempt < 5: number = random.randint(1, 6) print("Your die roll is: " + str(number)) attempt = attempt + 1

-This was a great exercise and a very interesting way to learn Python.
+This was a great exercise and an interesting way to learn Python.